 - A better example is 1984's Sing Blue Silver, a documentary about their massive North American tour and how the band were coping with success.
 Another documentary came along in 1988, Three to Get Ready, which showed the band's efforts to chug along after two of their members left (thus leaving only Simon, Nick, and John), their attempts to manage themselves, deal with an increasingly unsupportive record company (Capitol Records), and prepare for their 1987 tour promoting Notorious.

-- New Sound Album: Notorious, the first album after the 1985 hiatus, saw the group move toward Funk, resulting in considerable They Changed It, Now It Sucks and Broken Base reactions from fans and critics (though the latter hadn't been terribly well disposed to them beforehand).
+- New Sound Album: Notorious, the first album after the 1985 hiatus, saw the group move toward Funk.
 Occurred to a lesser extent with The Wedding Album, which had a kind of proto-Britpop vibe.

-- The Rival: The music press developed a sort of friendly rivalry between Duran Duran and Spandau Ballet, although members of both groups have said that they enjoyed listening to each others' records.
+- The Rival: The '80s music press developed a sort of friendly rivalry between Duran Duran and Spandau Ballet, although members of both groups have said that they enjoyed listening to each other's records.

-- Self-Titled Album: Their debut album was self titled, as was the big comeback album they released in 1993.
-The latter is often referred to as The Wedding Album to distinguish it from the earlier record.
+- Self-Titled Album: Their debut album was self-titled, as was the big comeback album they released in 1993.
+The latter is often referred to as The Wedding Album (due to its cover art) to distinguish it from the earlier record.

 - Wild Boys (the song and music video) was a shoutout to the novel of the same name by William S. Burroughs because the song was originally meant to go on a soundtrack for a film adaptation of the novel (by Russell Mulcahy) that went nowhere.
 So they filmed the music video that way instead.

 - The song Electric Barbarella isn't really about an "electric" Barbarella, but the title is a shoutout to the band's naming origin.

 - Zoom In is about Second Life; the band has performed in-game before and have their own land based on their music.